-What is Considered a Wrongful Death in South Carolina?
+What is Considered a Wrongful Death in West Virginia?

 When families lose a spouse, a parent, or a child in an accident caused by another’s negligent or reckless conduct, the burdens of a lawsuit for wrongful death damages can seem to be more than you can take on during a time of grief and transition.
 At the Warner Law Offices, PLLC, our lawyers are committed to doing everything possible to support your family while we develop and present the strongest possible case for compensation against the defendants responsible for your loved one’s death.